bazurbat/jagen/README.md

     jagen build -fop libuv

-  will rebuild libuv package from scratch, but nothing else, showing progress on console.
+  will rebuild all targets of libuv package (starting from 'unpack', see below) but nothing else, showing progress on console.
 This will make targets depending on libuv out of date, so the next 'jagen build' invocation will rebuild them too.

+  Note that all packages start with 'unpack' stage which removes working directories from previous builds, cleans sources from extra files, unpacks distributions and updates the sources from scm.
+It does not touch scm sources if there are changes detected (jagen src dirty returns true) but still removes build directory if it is separate from source directory.
+This is especially important to remember when working on packages with in source builds.

   For development and testing it can be more convenient to select specific targets, like: